The Bhagavad Gita uses the technique of repetition of concepts while in the Aphorisms on Yoga it is not allowed

 The two meters used in the Bhagavad Gita are Anushtubh (the most common) and Tristubh.

-Traditionally, people memorize the Gita before understanding its meaning.
+Traditionally, people memorize the Bhagavad Gita before understanding its meaning.
 When meter is followed, shlokas are easier to memorize and also have a significant influence on the mind.

 However, preserving these metrics in other language translations of the Bhagavad Gita is extremely complicated.